Sivut kuvina

 WEEKLY ABSTRACTS 1530.
 Weekly Abstracts of Debentures for Drawback issued during the week are required

-to be transmitted to the Secretary, showing the number, date, and amount of each Deben- or DEBENTURES-issued during the week: ture; and, if none are issued, say "None this week": S's cir.
+to be transmitted to the Secretary, showing the number, date, and amount of each Debenture; and, if none are issued, say "None this week": S's cir.
 20th November, 1795; V. 1, p.
 171.

 1531.
 In addition to the above instruction of the 20th November, 1795, Collectors are required to state, at the foot of their weekly returns of Debentures for Drawback, not only the amount payable during the week, but the amount that will be payable in the course of the four succeeding weeks: S's cir.
 22d September, 1796; V. 1, p.
 180.

 1532.
-Abstracts of Drawbacks payable must be made out in such a way as to exhibit the amount of duty upon each article, as well as show the amount "retained" or deducted therefrom on every such article, and the nett amount of Drawbacks payable on the same, according to form prescribed: C''s cir.
+Abstracts of Drawbacks payable must be made out in such a way as to exhibit the amount of duty upon each article, as well as show the amount "retained" or deducted therefrom on every such article, and the nett amount of Drawbacks payable on the same, according to form prescribed: C's cir.
 5th September, 1795; V. 1, pp. 187, 188.

 ditto, amount paid and payable the four weeks following.

-The Abstracts, to show the Duties, the retention, and the
+The Abstracts, to show the Duties, the retention, and the nett Drawbacks, on each article exported.

 Form of Abstract of Debentures amend

-New series of WEEKLY and quarterly ABSTRACTS of Debentures, &c.:
+LY and quarterly ABSTRACTS of Debentures, &c.:

 [Same subject.]